nss-nightclass-projects/exercise-vault/CSS_zen_garden_challenge.md

 Think carefully about how you create your HTML to ensure that it appropriately uses semantic and non semantic tags.

 Your CSS should be clean and well organized.

+You should be using flex to position everything.
+Very few of the examples actually use flex so it may be hard (or sometimes impossible) to get things looking exactly like the one you are seeing - this is OK.